smikhalevski/mfml/README.md

 // ⮕ 'Hello, Bob!'
 ```

 By default, `renderToString` doesn't render tags and outputs only their contents.
-It also totally ignores tags that
+It also ignores tags that aren't
-aren't lowercase alpha: these are considered custom tags.
+lowercase alpha: these are considered custom tags.
 You can change this behavior by providing a custom renderer:

 ```ts
 import { defaultArgumentFormatter, defaultCategorySelector, type Renderer } from 'mfml';